 Pull out colors from the rug or artwork when considering throw cushions for the sofa and decorative objects such as vases and sculptures.

-White and metals are a timeless combination
+Decorating with White: Metals are a timeless combination

 White pairs beautifully with metal finishes and can really make your room shine.
 Just like there are many shades of white, there’s also a variety of metals to consider.
 White works well with everything from polished silver to oil-rubbed bronze, antique brass and gold. (image) Photo credit Houzz.